xizana/Core-Data/README.md

 Add Task: Tap "+" and enter task details.
 Edit Task: Tap to modify.
-Delete Task: Swipe left and tap delete.
+Delete Task: Tap to delete.

 P.S Thanks to Core Data and UIKit 🚀